rtaylor034/axbind_2/example_config/README.md

-## Example AxBind config folder
+## Example AxBind config directory

-Put the contents of this folder inside `~/.config/axbind` or your preferred config directory.
+Put the contents of this directory inside `~/.config/axbind` or your preferred config directory.

 `./example_dir` is an example representation of an AxBind affected (tagged) directory that could exist in your `~/.config` directory.